yimuchen/UserUtils/PlotUtils/doc/StandardizePlotting.md

 ## The construction of standardized plot request

-The idea of the standardized plotting procedure is as such: for each physics “process” used in the analysis, their background, signal or data, will generate a bunch of histograms based on some common analysis algorithm, saved in similar formats with in different files.
-The plotting routine then simply looks into a configuration file, retrieves the required histograms required a certain plot, run some basic calculations such as rescaling, and plot the background, signal and data together in a plot.
+The idea of the standardized plotting procedure is as such: for each hard-scattering “process” used in the analysis, whether background, signal or data, will generate a bunch of histograms based on some common analysis algorithm, saved in similar formats with in different files.
+A plotting routine then simply looks into a configuration file, retrieves the required histograms required a certain plot, run some basic calculations such as rescaling, and plot the background, signal and data together in a plot.
 A “process” to this routine is then just a file containing the relevant histogram objects, and a bunch of variables adjusting how the histogram should be scaled and how to present the data (in the legend).
 The user will also need to define which histograms should be used in which processes.

-Having this picture in mind, the construction of a standardized plots in the form of a `usr::plt::fmt::BatchRequest` class includes the following ingredients:
+Having this picture in mind, the construction of a standardized plot request in the form of a `usr::plt::fmt::BatchRequest` class includes the following
+ingredients:

 - A list of histogram requests
 - A set of processes as backgrounds sorted into groups